 As community colleges grapple with large student populations

 and fewer resources, technology has become one solution for meeting the needs of more students for less money.
-Schools that adeptly integrate technology into daily campus life can accommodate a wide range of student schedules, without adding more manpower to handle the job.
+Schools that adeptly integrate technology into daily campus life can accommodate a wide range of student schedules, without addpress release on Market Watching more manpower to handle the job.
 The Center for Digital Education and Converge Online recently recognized some of the community colleges across the country that are making the best use of technology to enhance the education experience.
 These schools topped the list of the Digital Community Colleges Survey as some of the most technically savvy schools in the nation.

 About the Survey